theng23/Analyze-Revenue-Phone-Sales-Store-SQL/README.md

 |2015 04|19570      |
 |2015 05|20830      |

-Order volume fluctuates, peaking in May (20,830) and dipping in January (16,963).
+**Conclusion:** Order volume fluctuates, peaking in May (20,830) and dipping in January (16,963).
 Seasonal demand or promotions may influence these shifts.

 ###  Q2.
 How many customers make purchases each month?
 - SQL Code